-Costs: A summer curricular development grant for the two-semester team-taught Honors freshman seminar (6,000 @ 3,000 apiece) for the summer of 2010; cost of a part-time faculty member to cover the departmental courses (4,000 per course x 4= 16,000) for the academic year 2010-2011; additional funding for the Jesuit Summer Institute for Advanced Study; costs for writing up the NEH grant a.
-Support for PIES will be provided to train faculty to manage learning communities.
-Responsibility: HuNS Dean Completion Date: Spring 2009 b.
+Costs: A summer curricular development grant for the two-semester team-taught Honors freshman seminar (\$6,000 @ \$3,000 apiece) for the summer of 2010; cost of a part-time faculty member to cover the departmental courses (\$4,000 per course x 4= \$16,000) for the academic year 2010-2011; additional funding for the Jesuit Summer Institute for Advanced Study; costs for writing up the NEH grant a.
+Support will be provided to train faculty to manage learning communities/first year seminars.
+Responsibility: HuNS Dean and Academic Affairs, Office of the Provost b.
 Funds will be provided to develop incentives to encourage faculty understanding of and willingness to participate in learning communities.
-Responsibility: HuNS Deans and Chairs, Student Affairs Completion Date: Ongoing
+Responsibility: HuNS Deans and Chairs, Student Affairs c.
+The class size of learning communities will be limited to 20.